RiteshJha912/PaperOps.ai/README.md

 # PaperOps.ai - a DeepResearch Agent

-A professional-grade, autonomous research agent powered by LangChain and Groq LLMs.
+A professional-grade, autonomous research agent powered by LangChain and LLM.
 This tool intelligently searches the web, analyzes academic sources, and compiles structured research reports on any given topic.

 ##  Features